-Students expelled prior to the start of the school year who remained expelled at least through the 11-day count period:
+Students expelled prior to the start of the school year who remained expelled at least through the count date:

-- These students have not attended their primary school during the current school year (prior to the count date), and have only participated in an expelled program or through expelled services. - Funding level is determined based on the scheduled teacher-pupil instruction and contact time the student is scheduled to receive in the expelled program or through expelled services. - Attendance documentation from the expelled program or demonstrating participation in expelled services on the count date (or before and within 30 days following the count date) should be provided at audit.
+- These students have not attended their primary school during the current school year (prior to the count date), and have only participated in an expelled program or through expelled services. - Funding level is determined based on the scheduled teacher-pupil instruction and contact time the student is scheduled to receive in the expelled program or through expelled services. - Attendance documentation from the expelled program demonstrating participation in expelled services on the count date (or, alternatively, before the count date and within 30 days following the count date) should be provided at audit.